Note: My current comments are included below in [ Brackets ] so you can see my latest thoughts, given how this entire conversation evolved.

 Yet, several of the same people promptly turned around and got offers from McKinsey and Bain a few weeks later.

 One comment you made that I want to highlight for others who might be reading this.
-You quoted me as saying, "same skills but different way to express them."
+You quoted me as saying, “same skills but a different way to express them.”

 Let me elaborate on what I meant by that, and how it applies in both your case and in others.